Intention - Episode 2

 “Oh man, that is a lot better,” Dean sighed.
 “Do we have eyes on the spawn ship?”

-Several hundred meters away, the multi-colored Psy around Belfry folded in on itself, compacting into a three-dimensional whirlpool cascading in on itself, and out of unfolded a ship the size of a small bus.
+Several hundred meters away, the multi-colored Psy around Belfry folded in on itself, compacting into a three-dimensional whirlpool cascading in on itself, and out of it unfolded a ship the size of a small bus.
 It was covered in hideously asymmetrical antennae to better absorb and interact with the Psy, and it headed right for them.

 “Ready the crystals!”
 Donna commanded.